ajmorris/compass/README.md

 ### Ruby and Sass

-Compass uses [Ruby](https://www.ruby-lang.org/en/) and Sass to build the `.scss` files into a CSS file.
+Hoaloha uses [Ruby](https://www.ruby-lang.org/en/) and Sass to build the `.scss` files into a CSS file.
 [Install Ruby](https://www.ruby-lang.org/en/installation/) and then run `gem install sass` to install Sass.
 You may need to use sudo (for OSX, *nix, BSD etc) or run your command shell as Administrator (for Windows) to do this.

 ### Composer

-Compass also uses [Composer](https://getcomposer.org/) to manage PHP dependencies such as [Hybrid Core](https://github.com/justintadlock/hybrid-core) and [Theme Hook Alliance](https://github.com/zamoose/themehookalliance) support.
+Hoaloha also uses [Composer](https://getcomposer.org/) to manage PHP dependencies such as [Hybrid Core](https://github.com/justintadlock/hybrid-core) and [Theme Hook Alliance](https://github.com/zamoose/themehookalliance) support.
 [Install Composer](https://getcomposer.org/doc/00-intro.md) to enable this functionality.

 Make sure you have `~/.composer/vendor/bin/` or `/usr/local/bin/` (if you moved it) in your path by running: